eghuro/crawlcheck/README.md

 Crawlcheck is a web crawler invoking plugins on received content.
 It's intended for verification of websites prior to deployment.
-The process of verification is customisable by configuration script that allows complex specification which plugins should check particular URIs and content-types.
+The process of verification is customizable by configuration script that allows complex specification which plugins should check particular URIs and content-types.